About Autism In Mind

 Beyond her professional achievements, Hong is a devoted parent to two children, one of whom is on the autism spectrum.
 She not only ensures her child receives the love and support needed to thrive but also champions the same for all children on the spectrum.
 Since 2023, Hong has served as an AIM Board member, where she passionately advocates for autism awareness and support.
 Her commitment to excellence and social responsibility defines her as a multifaceted leader, making significant contributions to both corporate and community spheres.

-Conrad Fernandes is an Associate Director within Wholesale Credit Risk at the Royal Bank of Canada.
-His professional experience in credit adjudication as a risk manager covering financial institutions, governments and public sector entities; and 18+ years at the bank have been supportive in assisting the charity address strategic initiatives.
+Conrad Fernandes is a Director within Wholesale Credit Risk at the Royal Bank of Canada.
+His professional experience in credit adjudication as a risk manager covering financial institutions, governments and public sector entities; and 20+ years at the bank have been supportive in assisting the charity address strategic initiatives.
 This includes working collectively with other members and management to grow the charity to reach more children, expand on educational programs, review financials, implementing new policies and providing governance over the organization.

 Conrad has graduated with an Honors Bachelor of Science from the University of Toronto and completed his MBA at Schulich School of Business, York University.
 He has been an active AIM board member since January 2017.